 Potomac Institute for Policy Studies, Michael S. Swetnam, accessed in http://www.potomacinstitute.org/index.php?option=com_content&view=article&id=169.

 FoxNews, Obama Administration Corrects Clapper’s Claim That Muslim Brotherhood Is ‘Secular’, February 10, 2011, FoxNews.com, accessed in http://www.foxnews.com/politics/2011/02/10/administration-corrects-dni-clapper-claim-muslim-brotherhood-secular/.

-Posted by F. William Engdahl on February 7, 2014, With 7050 Reads Filed under Of Interest.
+Posted by F. William Engdahl on February 7, 2014, With 7087 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.